keptn-contrib/dynatrace-sli-service/docs/DynatraceIntegration.md

 ## Tags

-The following tags are expected to be set on the monitored services within Dynatrace:
+The following tags are expected to be set on the monitored **services** within Dynatrace:

 * `environment` - maps to the stage within Keptn (basically the Kubernetes namespace, e.g., `sockshop-dev`, `sockshop-staging` or `sockshop-production`)
 * `service` - maps to the name of the service within Keptn (e.g., `carts`)

 ![alt text](assets/dynatrace_service_tags.png)

+At the moment only timeseries starting with a prefix of `com.dynatrace.builtin:service.` are supported.

 ## Timeseries Mapping